-Dreams are stories and images that our minds create while we sleep.
-They can be entertaining, fun, romantic, disturbing, frightening and sometimes bizarre.
-This article specifically focuses on how we dream, what nightmares are, lucid dreams and why some dreams are difficult to remember where others are more memorable.
-It follows on from a previous article: Dreams: why do we dream?
+This article looks at how we dream, what nightmares are, lucid dreams, and why some dreams are difficult to remember where others are more memorable.

 How do we dream?

 Why and how we dream remains something of a mystery.

 Sleep happens in cycles.
 Each complete sleep cycle takes about 90 to 110 minutes.